ananthakumaran/paisa/docs/reference/recurring.md

 * Every Sunday `#!ledger ; Period: ? * 0`
 * 1<sup>st</sup> of Jan and 7<sup>th</sup> of Feb `#!ledger ; Period 1 JAN ? | 7 FEB ?`
 * Closest business day to the 15<sup>th</sup> day of every month. `#!ledger ; Period 15W * ?`

+!!! tip

+    Recurring page will only show a transaction as recurring if there is more than **one transaction** with the same tag name.
+If you have only one transaction, wait untill the next transaction is added to see it on the recurring page.